Edsel Ford Fong: Legacy

 Fong was a regular recurring character in Armistead Maupin's series of Tales of the City novels, and was played by Arsenio 'Sonny' Trinidad in the 1993 Channel 4 miniseries.
 Fong had a cameo in the 1981 Chuck Norris film An Eye for an Eye.
-Robin Williams referred to Fong in his 1997 eulogy of Herb Caen: "'Oops, she (Pamela Harriman) is missing our table, going right to God's.'
+Robin Williams referred to Fong in his 1997 eulogy of Herb Caen: Oops, she (Pamela Harriman) is missing our table, going right to God's.'
 I hope they have a waiter like Edsel Ford Fong who goes, 'No water here.
-Only wine!'"
+Only wine!
 A series of club-level bistros at Oracle Park are named "Ford Fong's" in his honor.
 He is also memorialized by a portrait on "Gold Mountain", a mural depicting Chinese contributions to American history on Romolo Place in North Beach, a few blocks from the restaurant.
 He is spoken of by Jerry Kamstra in his memoir of pre-hippie San Francisco, The Frisco Kid.
+The Hulu original tv series Interior Chinatown features a character named Fatty Choi (played by Ronny Chieng) who is partially based on Fong imitating the same rude demeanor and poor waiter skills which only makes the shows fictional restaurant, Golden Palace, more popular.

 Fong's daughter, also a waiter at Sam Wo, picked up the mantle after his death.
 For decades, she was rude and irascible with customers—until the closure of Sam Wo, still listed in one tourist guidebook as being where Fong practiced a "wicked sarcasm [that] took on aspects of performance art".
 The restaurant announced its closure in April 2012, citing the age of the building and kitchen as contributing factors.
 Sam Wo reopened in 2015 at a new location on Clay Street.